Amr-Reda/To-Do-App/README.md

 # To-Do-App

- this is a simple To-Do list application, The application is seperated into backend API generate JSON response and frontend access this api.
+ This is a simple To-Do list application, The application is seperated into backend API generate JSON response and frontend access this api.
  [check demo](https://to-do-app-562.herokuapp.com/)